 Create an annual planning process.
 Around October/November, start planning the next year.
 What’s your revenue target?
 What does that require for sales capacity, marketing spend, product development?
 Build bottoms-up plans by department, consolidate them, identify gaps, iterate.
 Have an approved plan before January 1.

 Implement proper cash management policies.
 Maintain 6-12 months runway minimum.
 Set up credit lines while you don’t need them (banks lend when you don’t need it, not when you do).
-Have a plan for what happens if growth slows or fundraising takes longer than expected.
+Have a plan for what happens if growth slows or fundraising takes longer than expected, and take steps to mitigate risks related to liquidity and fundraising.

 Establish HR and payroll systems that scale.
 Use Gusto, Rippling, or similar for payroll and benefits.
 Track PTO, manage equity grants, handle compliance.
+As the company grows, develop compliance strategies and focus on managing risk to ensure your HR and payroll processes meet regulatory requirements.
 The administrative burden grows fast and you need systems before it overwhelms you.

 Pre-revenue: Cash runway, burn rate, customer pipeline